rasheedamir/generator-jhipster/README.md

 [Sync a fork](https://help.github.com/articles/syncing-a-fork)

+####Basic Installation
+First of all install

+First, you'll need to install `yo` and other required tools:

+`npm install -g yo bower grunt-cli`

+`npm` is the package manager for `Node.js` and comes bundled with it.

 Grunt and Grunt plugins are installed and managed via [npm](https://npmjs.org/), the [Node.js](http://nodejs.org/) package manager.

+####Yo

+Yo is maintained by the Yeoman project and offers web application scaffolding, utilizing scaffolding templates we refer to as generators.
+You typically install yo and any generators you think you might use via npm.

 ####[package.json](https://www.npmjs.org/doc/files/package.json.html)
 This file is used by [npm](https://npmjs.org/) to store metadata for projects published as npm modules.
 You will list grunt and the Grunt plugins your project needs as [devDependencies](https://www.npmjs.org/doc/files/package.json.html#devdependencies) in this file.